Tips for a Successful Funeral Fundraiser

 You may also want to share the fundraising campaign with larger groups that may be interested in donating.
 Here are some things that others have done:

 - Contact local blogs or news websites about your loved one and why you're raising money.
+If they were an active member of the community, highlight this in your initial contact.

 - Post in relevant Facebook groups, where people may be interested in helping (e.g. groups for moms, groups for people who share your religion, groups for people who live in your town).

 - Contact the person's former employer and ask if they're willing to share the fundraiser with their employee base.
+This is incredibly useful, especially when your loved one was higher up in the company or had a lot of friends at the company.

 - Share your fundraiser in online grief groups to reach others who have had similar experiences.